 - Recipients of Cheriton Scholarships will be selected by a committee chaired by the Director of Graduate Studies of the David R. Cheriton School of Computer Science with membership as appointed by the Director of the David R. Cheriton School of Computer Science.

 - All incoming full time students will automatically be considered for entrance Cheriton Scholarships.

 - A faculty member who wants to accept an excellent graduate student, but who does not have sufficient grant funds to do so, may request that a student be considered for a Type II Cheriton scholarship.
 This request should be made to The Associate Director for Graduate Studies (Admissions).
 The faculty member should briefly provide justification of financial need based on their current grant funding and commitments.
 A Type II scholarship will be awarded only if a convincing case of financial need is provided, and the student is of excellent quality.
 An average of 85% would be considered necessary for a student to be considered for a Type II scholarship.

-- A continuing, full time PhD student must be nominated for a Type I Cheriton Scholarship if eligible by above policies and with the support of their supervisor.
-Each term faculty and PhD students will receive an email invitation from the Director of Graduate Studies to submit an application for this scholarship.
+- A continuing, full time PhD student can apply for a Type I Cheriton Scholarship if eligible by above policies and with the support of their supervisor.
+Each term the scholarship is offered faculty and PhD students will receive an email invitation from the Director of Graduate Studies to submit an application for this scholarship.